sabdollahi/WinBinVec/README.md

   <li><em>PhyChemPPI</em> (Physicochemical Properties of PPIs)</li>
 </ul>
 Besides, we designed a model, <em>FusionPPI</em>, that utilizes the outperformed feature sets, namely window-based binary vectors, degree of pathogenicity, binding affinity changes upon mutations, and gene expressions. <br>
+To run each of the models, use the following instructions: <br>
 Firstly, please download the input feature sets.
 Next, create a directory with name "DATASET" beside the models' files.
-Finally, extract the downloaded files into the "DATASET" directory.
+Finally, extract the downloaded files into the "DATASET" directory. <br>
 You can download the necessary datasets from the following links:
 <br>
 <b> WinBinVec Input Features: </b>